ga-curriculum/data-visualization-with-pandas/internal-resources/instructor-guide.md

 In this Module students will:

 - Explain the characteristics of a great data visualization.
-- Identify when to use a bar chart, pie chart, line chart, scatter plot, or histogram.
+- Identify when to use a bar chart, pie chart, line chart, scatterplot, or histogram.
-- Use Pandas to implement line charts, bar charts, scatter plots, and histograms.
+- Use Pandas to implement line charts, bar charts, scatterplots, and histograms.

 ## Pre-Class Materials and Preparation